dgpshiva/MyChoice/README.md

-# PollTagCloud
+# MyChoice
-Website to take a poll and display results as a tag cloud
+Website to take a poll and display results as animated bubbles